-KnowYourStuffNZ takes a pragmatic approach to drug use and does not take a moral stance.
+KnowYourStuffNZ advocates a pragmatic approach to drug use and does not take a moral stance.
 Our work is based on evidence and current best practice.
 We acknowledge that our clients are adults and will make choices for themselves based on their own values and morals – our aim is to ensure that those choices are made with the best possible information.

 (We cannot and do not provide services to under-18s.)

-Over the years we have found that when we tell people that their drug of choice is either not what they thought it was, or contains additional substances to what they thought it was, half will then actively choose not to take it.
+Over the years we have found that when we tell people that their drug of choice is either not what they thought it was, or contains additional substances to what they thought it was, more than half will then actively choose not to take it.

 Drug checking reduces potential harms

 When people choose not to take drugs that are not what they were expecting, this demonstrates that potential harm can and is being averted by this method.
 The amount of people refusing to take their drugs after they were tested and proved to be a different substance from what they thought is a fair indication of potential harm averted.

 Anecdotally, when KnowYourStuffNZ has been checking drugs at events, drug-related hospitalisations and harmful episodes have been fewer than expected.
 Additionally, we have been informed by medics that people have told them they didn’t take a substance because it had been tested at the event and it wasn’t what they thought it was.

 When people find out the drug they have is not what they presumed, they are often willing to abstain from taking that drug.
 For our testing in the 2016/17 summer season, half of our clients chose not to take a substance that was not as presumed.